FrankieFinancial/onboarding-widget/README.md

 FRANKIE_API_URL=...
 ```

-Generate ssl keys, server.cert and server.key, in the root of this project to allow running a secure server locally
+Then generate ssl keys, server.cert and server.key, in the root of this project to allow running a secure server locally

 **ON MACOS** you can simply run the following helper and answer all the questions to generate the ssl keys